Which abstract artist inspires you? Create a unique design or a glowing replica of your favorite abstract art with Crayola® Glow Explosion™.

 Add To Favorites

-Presto-ism!
-A new twist on an old favorite- pointillism made even easier.
-Students explore the artwork of Georges Seurat...
+A new twist on an old favorite- 3-D pointillism!
+Students explore the artwork of Georges Seurat and create a masterpiece...

 Try this slick technique to create wild lines and reveal hidden colors!
 Explore the art of Albrecht Dürer and use lines ...